Jonathan2251/lbd/source/gpu.rst

   Set time point at keyframes

-In this series of video, you find the 3D modeling tools creating Java instead of C/C++ code calling OpenGL api and shaders.
+In this series of videos, you find the 3D modeling tools creating Java instead of C/C++ code calling OpenGL api and shaders.
 It's because Java can call OpenGL api through a wrapper library [#joglwiki]_.